 Previous Days of Archaeology

 The first ever Day of Archaeology in 2011 was held on the 29th July 2011 and had over 400 contributing archaeologists, from those working in the field through to specialists working in laboratories and behind computers.
-The second Day of Archaeology took place on the 29th July 2012, and over 300 archaeologists took part.
-This year, in 2013, the Day of Archaeology will be on Friday 26 July.
+We’ve built on the excitement of the first Day of Archaeology with successful events in 2012 and 2013.
+This year, the Day of Archaeology will be on Friday 11th July.